 - 1. Improve hand augers based on feedback from users Ongoing. - 2.
-Fabricate steel cutter heads for all IDDO hand auger kits PY 2022. - 3.
-Fabricate carbide cutters for IDDO hand auger kits PY 2022. - 4.
-Maintain hand auger inventory Ongoing. - 5.
-Improve documentation Ongoing.
+Maintain hand auger inventory Ongoing.

 Sidewinder

 The Sidewinder is not a drill but is a drive/lifting system used in conjunction with the hand augers.
 It is driven by an electric motor (power hand drill) and a winching system to help in both lowering and retrieving the drill string.
 The power hand drill is also used to spin the hand auger barrel during drilling.
 The Sidewinder extends the maximum practical depth of coring with a hand auger to about 40 m.